Dany0443/Dany0443/README.md

 - 👋 Hi, I’m @Dany0443
-- 👀 I’m interested in tech
+- 👀 I’m interested in anything that means tech
-- 🌱 I’m currently learning nodejs
+- 🌱 I’m currently learning javascript, nodejs, python and linux.
-- 💞️ I’m looking to collaborate on making backend on websites
+- 💞️ I’m looking to collaborate on making diferent projects that could benefit us and other ppl.
 - 📫 How to reach me danyz_266 discord
 - 😄 Pronouns: Dan he/him
-- ⚡ Fun fact: i like games as much as coding

 <!---
 Dany0443/Dany0443 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.